MR

 Share on FacebookShare on Twitter

-So who is eligible for the OAS pension?
-How much will you get?
-When are the payment dates?
+So are you eligible for the OAS pension?
+How much will you receive?
+When are the payment dates for 2024?
+This article answers these and enlightens you about Old Age Security in Canada.

 What is Old Age Security Pension?

-In most cases, the federal government enrolls eligible seniors to the program automatically once they reach the age of 65.
+This benefit aims to offset a percentage of Canadian seniors’ living costs across all the provinces and territories of Canada.
+In most cases, the federal government automatically enrols eligible seniors on the program once they reach the age of 65.
 However, some need to apply for it.

-Also, the OAS payment is taxable and subject to recovery tax for seniors with more than the annual income threshold income.
+While there’s a maximum OAS monthly payment annually, the amount varies by individual situation.
+Also, the OAS payment is taxable and subject to recovery tax for seniors with more than the annual threshold income.

-That said, not all Canadian seniors are eligible for the Old Age Security payment in Canada.
+Not all Canadian seniors are eligible for the Old Age Security payment in Canada.
 This begs the question: Who is eligible for the OAS pension?
 Let’s find out.

 • Reach 65 years old or above